v3gtb/fooddata-vegattributes/.gh-pages/content/index.md

 ## Accuracy

-The data are generated using a naive heuristic based only on the description of each food, which is compared to a hardcoded list of phrases and the most likely categories they suggest.
-Neither this approach nor the list of phrases are perfect, so there are still many incorrectly categorized foods that will hopefully become fewer over time.
-I plan to eventually extend the heuristic to use ingredient and category data provided by the USDA, which should greatly improve the accuracy.
+The data are generated using a naive heuristic based only on the descriptions of each food and those of its ingredients, which are compared to hardcoded lists of phrases and the most likely categories they suggest.
+Neither this approach nor the lists of phrases are perfect, so there are still many incorrectly categorized foods that will hopefully become fewer over time.
+At some point, I might extend the heuristic to use category data provided by the USDA in addition to the descriptions, which could improve the accuracy a bit.

 ## Supported datasets